idaholab/moose/framework/doc/content/syntax/Limiters/index.md

 | `SOU`               | 2                 | No  | $r$                                          |
 | `QUICK`             | 2                 | No  | $\frac{3+r}{4}$                              |

-## Limiting Process for Incompressible and Weakly-Compressible flow Flow
+## Limiting Process for Incompressible and Weakly-Compressible flow

 A full second-order upwind reconstruction is used for incompressible and weakly-compressible solvers.
 In this reconstruction, the limited quantity at the face is expressed as follows: